KosinskiLab/AlphaPulldown/README.md

 <details>
 <summary><b>Instructions</b></summary>

-1. Clone the GitHub repo
+1. Create the Conda environment as described in [Create Anaconda environment](#1-create-anaconda-environment)
+2. Install AlphaPulldown package and add its submodules to the Conda environment (does not work if you want to update the dependencies)

     ```bash
-    git clone --recurse-submodules git@github.com:KosinskiLab/AlphaPulldown.git
-    cd AlphaPulldown
-    git submodule init
-    git submodule update
-    ```

-2. Create the Conda environment as described in [Create Anaconda environment](#1-create-anaconda-environment)
-3. Install AlphaPulldown package and add its submodules to the Conda environment (does not work if you want to update the dependencies)

-    ```bash
     source activate AlphaPulldown
     cd AlphaPulldown
-    pip install .
+    pip install -e .
-    pip install -e . --no-deps
+    pip install -e AlphaLink2 --no-deps
     pip install -e ColabFold --no-deps
     pip install -e alphafold --no-deps
     ```